Western Australian Institute of Educational Research

-In 2018, the Fogarty Foundation began a three year partnership with Western Australian Institute for Educational Research (WAIER) to provide an Annual Research Grant in the important area of educational research.
+The Fogarty Foundation is supporting the Western Australian Institute for Educational Research (WAIER) to provide an Annual Research Prize in a critical area of educational research.

 This prize money will assist girls to remain connected and engaged with their schooling through the provision of teaching resources and a web based learning platform that help positively reframe ovulatory and menstrual health as not just a biological but also a psychosocial phenomenon.